- Server Settings

 - Name: Name of the organisation.

 - Uuid: Unique identifier of orgnisation.
-Share this Uuid for using it between MISP's multi-instance.
+Share this Uuid when using it between MISP's multi-instance.

 - Description: Description of the organisation.